ShiQiu0419/BAAF-Net/README.md

 ## Citation

-If you find our paper is useful, please cite:
+If you find our paper/results are useful, please cite:

     @inproceedings{qiu2021semantic,
       title={Semantic Segmentation for Real Point Cloud Scenes via Bilateral Augmentation and Adaptive Fusion},